Vivanta by Taj in Bangalore

 There are no real kid related activities in a city hotel like this but they did offer a nice selection of DVDs and popcorn for a late night movie in the room!

 Location, location, location: The hotel is fabulously located at the end of MG Road and easily accessible to most areas of interest via the metro or auto rikshaws.
 The strategic location makes it easy to move from one attraction to another, sometimes being able to pop back for a quick rest as well.
-1MG Road mall is right opposite and really useful for a quick bite as well as a well stocked grocer which has an extensive selection of local and imported fruits and snacks.
+1MG Road Mall is right opposite and really useful for a quick bite as well as a well stocked grocer which has an extensive selection of local and imported fruits and snacks.

 Rooms at Vivanta by Taj